Complete Modified Logarithmic Sobolev inequality for sub-Laplacian on $SU(2)$: Final discussion

 We end our discussion with some remarks on connection to the noncommutative setting and extendability of our results.

-The assertion i) in our key Proposition \ref{prop:gradient} is closely related to the \emph{$\Gamma_2$-condition} introduced by Junge and Zeng \cite{JZ} for noncommutative symmetric Markov semigroup.
-In particular, they showed that if a Riemannian manifold has its Ricci curvature bounded below by $\lambda$, then its heat semigroup $T_t$ satisfies
+The assertion (i) in the key Proposition \ref{prop:gradient} is closely related to the \emph{$\Gamma_2$-condition} introduced by M.~Junge and Q.~Zeng \cite{JZ} for noncommutative symmetric Markov semigroup.
+In particular, they showed that if a Riemannian manifold has its Ricci curvature bounded below by $\lambda$, then the heat semigroup $T_t$ satisfies

-Part i) in Proposition \ref{prop:gradient} extends this to the sub-Laplacians case for a single Markov map $P$.
-Although \eqref{eq:gamma2} gives a matrix-valued version of Bakry-{\'E}mery's curvature-dimension condition, it is not clear whether \eqref{eq:gamma2} for a positive $\lambda$ in the matrix-valued case or noncommutative setting implies MLSI.
-On the other hand, part ii) of Proposition \ref{prop:gradient} for matrix valued functions $f$
+Part i) in Proposition \ref{prop:gradient} extends this to the sub-Laplacian case for a single Markov map $P$.
+Although \eqref{eq:gamma2} gives a matrix-valued version of Bakry-{\'E}mery's curvature-dimension condition, it is not clear whether \eqref{eq:gamma2} in the matrix-valued case or noncommutative setting implies a MLSI.
+On the other hand, part ii) of Proposition \ref{prop:gradient} for matrix-valued function $f$

 is more related to \emph{complete gradient estimates} studied by Wirth and Zhang \cite{WZ}.
-Their \emph{complete gradient estimates} were inspired by the \emph{entropic Ricci curvature lower bound} introduced in the work of Carlen and Mass \cite{CM}, and Datta and Rouz\'e \cite{DR}, which are powerful tools in deriving modified log-Sobolev inequalities for quantum Markov semigroups \cite{BrannanGaoJunge2022, BrannanGaoJunge2021}.
+Their \emph{complete gradient estimates} were inspired by the \emph{entropic Ricci curvature lower bound} introduced in the work of E.~Carlen and J.~Mass \cite{CM}, and N.~Datta and C.~Rouz\'e in \cite{DR}, which are powerful tools in deriving modified log-Sobolev inequalities for quantum Markov semigroups \cite{BrannanGaoJunge2022, BrannanGaoJunge2021}.
 It is clear that $\eqref{eq:gamma3}$ is more general than $\eqref{eq:gamma2}$ by choosing $A=B$ and $s=0$, and they coincide when reduced to scalar-valued functions.
 They differ in matrix-valued cases because the matrix multiplication is not commutative, and there are various ways to multiply a matrix $A$ by $X$, such as $AX$, $XA$ and $A^{s}XA^{1-s}$.
-Proposition \ref{prop:gradient} basically shows that for sub-Laplacians, \eqref{eq:gamma2} and \eqref{eq:gamma3} are equivalent and both of them reduces to Bakry-{\'E}mery's curvature dimension condition for scalar-valued functions
+Proposition \ref{prop:gradient} basically shows that for sub-Laplacians, \eqref{eq:gamma2} and \eqref{eq:gamma3} are equivalent and both reduce to Bakry-{\'E}mery's curvature dimension condition for scalar-valued functions